 David A. Wilson wrote, co-directed and was the subject of the award-winning documentary film "Meeting David Wilson," which chronicled his journey through his family's past to find answers to America's racial divide.
 David learned of a plantation in North Carolina where his family was once enslaved, and subsequently discovered that the plantation is owned today by a 62-year-old white man -- also named David Wilson -- who is a direct descendant of his family's former enslavers.
 This leads to a momentous encounter between these two men who share the same name, but whose ancestors were on the opposite sides of freedom, when they engage in a difficult yet candid exchange about race in America.

 From Michael Brown, Freddie Gray, Eric Garner, Sandra Bland, George Floyd, Breonna Taylor to Donald Trump, reparations and the disproportionate impact of COVID-19, race continues to remain at the center of our national dialogue.
-Yet for all the discussions we have had thoughout recent history, nothing ever seems resolved.
-As founder and former Executive Editor of theGrio.com, one of the largest and most influential African-American news portals that attracts 5 million unique visitors a month, David has been on the frontline of covering all of these stories and debates.
+Yet for all the discussions we have had throughout recent history, nothing ever seems resolved.
+As founder and former Executive Editor of theGrio.com, one of the largest and most influential African-American news portals, David has been on the frontline of covering all of these stories and debates.
 His personal and professional experience gives him insight into where the discussion traditionally breaks down and how we can reconcile our differences.

 The documentary film about the journalist's journey to find answers to America's Racial Divide